armandmcqueen/centrality/README.md

 Early

-Currently the control plane exists and there is a MachineAgent (technically a bad name because it works just as well on bare metal) that sends data to the control plane.
+Currently the control plane exists and there is a MachineAgent that sends data to the control plane.
 Check out https://centrality-dev.fly.dev/Cluster for a rough UI that displays some of the data being collected.